 Queen Elizabeth National Park is one of the best places to enjoy game viewing in Uganda.
 Set in the rift valley floor in the shadow of Mount Rwenzoris, Queen Elizabeth National Park is popular for wildlife viewing safaris that are conducted to look for the different animals in the park.
 Some of the animals not to miss in this park are the tree climbing lions, buffaloes, elephants,

 Nature photographers visiting the park also find its spectacular landscapes quite interesting.
 The park is known for its natural beauty, with lakes George and Edward connected by Kazinga channel the largest concentration of hippos in East Africa.
+Sturdy hiking boots are a must for this park.
 Other interesting features include the Mweya peninsular, several Ramsar sites and numerous volcanic crater lakes and rolling hills.
 The Kyambura Gorge is characterized with the underground tropical forests which are home to chimpanzee while the savannah grasslands create a stunning scenery.
 Herds of elephant grazing in savannah against the backdrop of the mountains of the moon could be one of the iconic images you might capture in this park.

 Kidepo Valley National Park

 The Kidepo valley national park is a remote national park and has been awarded several accolades.
 It was recently nominated by the CNN Travel as the best 10 national parks of Africa.
 Located in the north Eastern Uganda, Kidepo protects a wide range of flora and fauna in its 1,422 sq km.
 Its vegetation is quite unique given that it is situated in semi-desert plains of Karamoja, a region known to rarely receive rainfall.